 Annual leave – Gathering data on annual leave allows you to see which employees are taking their holiday and who may need encouragement to take a well-earned break.
-It also allows you to see how leave impacts productivity.
+It also allows you to see how to leave impacts productivity.

 Diversity – A diverse workplace leads to greater creativity and innovation.
-Tracking your diversity metrics is key to ensuring your business is improving its diversity in terms of gender, ethnicity, social background, educational background and skills sets.
+Tracking your diversity metrics is key to ensuring your business is improving its diversity in terms of gender, ethnicity, social background, educational background, and skills sets.